shadowezz/Productiv/docs/UserGuide.md

   e.g. if the command specifies `n/NAME e/EMAIL`, `e/EMAIL n/NAME` is also acceptable.

 * If multiple and/or repeat parameters are provided for the same field, only the last parameter will be accepted.<br>
-  e.g. if you input the command `r/dev n/NAME r/stk e/EMAIL r/stk`, `n/NAME e/EMAIL r/stk` will be accepted.
+  e.g. if you input the command `r/dev n/NAME r/stk e/EMAIL r/stk` it will be accepted as `n/NAME r/stk e/EMAIL`.

 </div>